Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 6. Let it cool inside the oven.

 Using the right oil is crucial for the best results.
-Opt for oils with high smoke points like flaxseed oil, vegetable oil, or canola oil.
+Opt for oils with high smoke points, such as flaxseed oil, vegetable oil, or canola oil.
 These oils ensure a durable, non-stick coating.

 Following these simple steps and guidelines will keep your cast iron skillet in excellent condition, providing you with great cooking experiences for years to come.